Introducing: Rilindja

 The building was used on and off for twenty years.
 In the years after the Kosovo war, Rilindja was privatised and all the machinery and printing materials were sold and moved from the building.

-groups and institutions denouncing the privatisation and highlighting the cultural importance of the building.
+This action backfired, with a huge backlash of cultural groups and institutions denouncing the privatisation and highlighting the cultural importance of the building.

 After a few decades, Rilindja, turned out to be an exciting venue for the vibrant electronic music nightlife of Prishtina, marked through the Hapësira collective events.
 Today, Rilindja Press Palace hosts four ministries, a night club, two tv stations and a gym.